Jtobyy/Jtobyy/README.md

 - 💬 Ask me about space science and the multiverse 😄.

-- 💙 My best and go-to language is python.
-In fact, I think I speak python better that I speak my native language 😀.
+- 💙 My best language is python.
+In fact, I speak python better that I speak German 😀.